aymericbeaumet/metalsmith-define/readme.md

   template
 - expose `process.env` to your templates (`NODE_ENV`, etc)
-- expose JSON files (e.g.: expose the `package.json` file similarly to how it's done in a classic Gruntfile)
+- expose JSON files (e.g.: expose the `package.json` file similarly to how it could be done in a Gruntfile)
-- expose your own JavaScript modules (e.g., define custom helper functions)
+- expose your own JavaScript modules (e.g.: define custom helper functions)

+Note that Metalsmith now has a [`metalsmith.metadata()`](https://metalsmith.io/#-metadata-json-) method, which overlaps some areas covered by this plugin.
+Though metalsmith-define still proves valuable in some situations:
+1. You want to define metadata but you only use the CLI version of Metalsmith (with no access to the API)
+2. You use the API, but the source of your metadata is not an Object.
+This plugin, on the other hand, supports any iterable: Array, Class, Map, etc.

 ## Install